 2 kinds of hot spring water

-The source of Atsushio Onsen is 70 degrees Celsius salty hot spring water said to be seawater locked underground due to movements in the earth’s crust in prehistoric times that stared to well up about 650 years ago.
+The source of Atsushio Onsen is 70 degrees Celsius salty hot spring water said to be seawater locked underground due to movements in the earth’s crust in prehistoric times that stared to well up 700 years ago.
 Atsushio Onsen area has 2 kinds of hot spring water, Atsushio Onsen and Nicchu Onsen.
 Atsushio Onsen has salty water, which makes your skin moisturized and keeps your body warm even after you go out of the water.
 Nicchu has water that is rich in iron with various positive effects.
 The water is not too hot and you can enjoy soaking in it for longer time.

 Experiencing Authentic Japanese Cultures